Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

    2. Underlying table data is not changed
    3. Same role is used
    4. No time context function like CURRENT_TIME() are used
+   5. no UDF is used
+   6. no reclustering has been done
-   5. Can be disabled in session parameter USE_CACHED_RESULT
+   7. Can be disabled in session parameter USE_CACHED_RESULT
 3. Warehouse cache / SSD cache / Data Cache / Raw Data Cache
    1. Purged when VW is resized, suspended, or dropped
    2. Does not need exact query match

 ## Clustering
 1. Default clustering by order of loading
+2. Clustering reorganizes micro partitions or rather updates metadata referencing micropartitions
-2. Example clustering by alphabetical order
+3. Example clustering by alphabetical order
-3. Clustering metadata
+4. Clustering metadata
-4. system$clustring_information Attributes
+5. system$clustring_information Attributes
    1. total_partition_count ...
 Total number of micro partitions
    2. total_constant_partition_count ... number of micro-partitions for which value of specified column have reached a constant state, no more benefits from reclustering
       1. higher is better